Select an article below

 - Planning for your dependents (college, special healthcare needs, etc.)

-You’ll also want to think about estate planning.
-For example, you’ll want to consider the pros and cons of bequeathing your assets through a will vs. a trust.
-If you decide to create a trust, you’ll want to consider the benefits of a living trust vs. an irrevocable trust.
+You’ll also want to consider estate planning.
+For example, you’ll want to weigh the pros and cons of bequeathing your assets through a will versus a trust.
+If you decide to create a trust, you’ll want to consider the benefits of a living trust versus an irrevocable trust.
 A qualified financial advisor can help you understand these options and choose the right plan.

-If you decide to work with a financial advisor, your family and friends may have helpful recommendations.
-But don’t just rely on other people’s recommendations: do your own research.
-Make sure you’re clear on how the advisor is compensated (fee-only and/or third-party commissions).
-Check out the advisor’s credentials and certifications.
+If you decide to work with a financial advisor, your family and friends may offer helpful recommendations.
+But don’t rely solely on others’ recommendations: do your own research.
+Make sure you’re clear about how the advisor is compensated (fee-only and/or third-party commissions).
+Check the advisor’s credentials and certifications.
 Most importantly, decide how much you want to spend on the advisor’s services.